pyrustic/asyncpal/docs/api/modules/asyncpal/misc/__init__/class-Countdown.md

 >
 > Inheritance: `object`

-Class to continually update a timeout as time passes.\x0aUsed a lot by pools for map operations
+Class to continually update a timeout as time passes.
+Used a lot by pools for map operations

 ## Properties table
 Here are properties exposed in the class: